Buffalo shooter targeted Black neighborhood, officials say

 Associated Press

 BUFFALO, N.Y.
-(AP) — The white 18-year-old who fatally shot 10 people at a Buffalo supermarket researched the local demographics and arrived a day in advance to conduct reconnaissance with the intent of killing as many Black people as possible, officials said Sunday.
+(AP) — The white 18-year-old who shot and killed 10 people at a Buffalo supermarket had researched the local demographics and drove to the area a day in advance to conduct reconnaissance with the intent of killing as many Black people as possible, officials said Sunday.

 The racially motivated attack came a year after the gunman was taken to a hospital by State Police after making threats involving his high school, according to authorities.